gdiasbruno/personal-website/src/pages/posts/04-virtual-dom.md

 ## **Critics of VDOM and other paths**

-In the article “Virtual DOM is pure overhead”, Rich Harris develops his critics of VDOM.
+In the article <a href="https://svelte.dev/blog/virtual-dom-is-pure-overhead" class="underline" target="_blank">“Virtual DOM is pure overhead”</a>, Rich Harris develops his critics of VDOM.
 He argues that the diffing process is unnecessary - the comparison between the old and new VDOM trees - to achieve an efficient and reliable way to build UIs.
 He also says that React compromises for a lot of re-work in order to maintain predictability.
 His critique is relevant because he proposes a whole new framework that aims to overcome these problems and claims to deliver the same efficiency and reliability that React offers.

 Also Angular has the concept of “Incremental DOM” that approaches DOM manipulation in a whole other way.